PicciMario/iPhone-Backup-Analyzer/README.md

 User is presented with the list of tables in SQLite databases, and can immediately see the content of each and the structure of the fields.

+Built a separate window to show text messages by thread.
+More views will be written to see contacts, calendar, notes, ....

 # Requires:

 * Tested on Python 2.6 on Linux and Mac Os X.